galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-get.md

 where:
 - `--name` is the name of the test run
 - `--bootstrap` is the URL of the ecosystem's bootstrap properties
-- `--format` is the format in which you want the results to display.
+- `--format` is the format in which you want the results to display

 Results are returned on the terminal in the following example format: